Change of Scaling and Appearance of Scale-Free Size Distribution in Aggregation Kinetics by Additive Rules: Simulation

 \section{Simulation}

 The two aforementioned primitive cases of cluster aggregation were simulated by Monte Carlo method to illustrate the different cluster distributions in different aggregation kinetics.
-The numerous initial configurations of clusters with various numbers of monomers in each of them were used in simulations with a conserved number of 10$^{6}$ aggregating monomers as a whole.
-Below the results on initial configurations of 10$^{4}$ clusters with 10$^{2}$ monomers are considered (and the other vast configurations will be reported later \cite{Gordienko}).
-Further the analytical calculations in section \ref{Model} will be compared with the results of simulation and for this purpose the number of MCSs will be assumed to equal to the number of time steps $t$.
-All simulation runs were performed in the distributed computing infrastructure (DCI) ``SLinCA@Home'' (Scaling Law in Cluster Aggregation) (http://dg.imp.kiev.ua/slinca) on the basis of BOINC SZTAKI Desktop Grid (DG) technology \cite{Kacsuk,Urbach,Balaton}.
+The numerous initial configurations of clusters with various numbers of monomers in each of them were used in simulations with a conserved number of $10^6$ aggregating monomers as a whole.
+Below the results on initial configurations of $10^4$ clusters with $10^2$ monomers are considered (and the other vast configurations will be reported later \cite{gordienkoIJMPB2012}).
+Further the analytical calculations in section \ref{Model} will be compared with the results of simulation and for this purpose the number of Monte Carlo sweeps (MCSs) will be assumed to equal to the number of time steps $t$.
+All simulation runs were performed in the distributed computing infrastructure (DCI) ``SLinCA@Home'' (Scaling Law in Cluster Aggregation) (http://dg.imp.kiev.ua/slinca) on the basis of BOINC SZTAKI Desktop Grid (DG) technology \cite{Kacsuk,Urbach} through the linked science gateway portal on the basis of WS-PGRADE technology \cite{WSPGRADE2012}.

-\subsection{Pile-up --- minimum active surface}
+\paragraph{Pile-up --- minimum active surface}

-The ``pile-up'' aggregation of monomers (see Fig.~\ref{Examples}a) has a minimum active surface and was simulated under condition that $k_d \ne k_a $.
+The ``pile-up'' aggregation of monomers (see Fig.~\ref{Examples}a) has a minimum active surface and it was simulated for unbiased migration-driven aggregation.
 The kinetics of rearrangements from the initial configuration is shown in Fig.\ref{Pileup_PDFCDF_simulation}.

-After some Monte Carlo sweeps (MCSs) of the initial configuration the broad peak appears, which corresponds to the average cluster size.
-The size distributions of pile-ups (Fig.~\ref{Pileup_PDFCDF_simulation}a,b) become asymmetric, but they preserve their one-peak shapes.
-And their CDFs (Fig.~\ref{Pileup_PDFCDF_simulation}c,d) demonstrate the ``diffusive'' scaling law, which becomes evident after some number of MCSs, namely after $t>10^4$.
-It can be seen visually by the shift of the simulated CDFs to the right side (proportionally to $\sqrt{t}$) on the log-log plot in Fig.~\ref{Pileup_PDFCDF_simulation}d and can be compared with the same shift of the analytically calculated CDFs in Fig.~\ref{Wall_PDFCDF}b.
-The two straight lines are given in Fig.~\ref{Pileup_PDFCDF_simulation}b as a guide for eyes to emphasize that $f(n,t) \sim n$ for $n<n_0 $ and $t>t_0$, that is follows from (5).
+After some MCSs of the initial configuration the broad peak appears, which corresponds to the average cluster size.
+The size distributions of pile-ups (Fig.~\ref{Pileup_PDFCDF_simulation}a) become asymmetric, but they preserve their one-peak shapes.
+And their CDFs (Fig.~\ref{Pileup_PDFCDF_simulation}b) demonstrate the ``diffusive'' scaling law, which becomes evident after some number of MCSs, namely after $t>t_{0,p}=10^4$.
+It can be seen visually by the shift of the simulated CDFs to the right side (proportionally to $\sqrt{t}$) on the log-linear plot in (Fig.~\ref{Pileup_PDFCDF_simulation}b) and can be compared with the same shift of the analytically calculated CDFs in Fig.~\ref{Wall_PDFCDF}b.
+The two straight thick dash lines are given in Fig.~\ref{Pileup_PDFCDF_simulation}a as a guide for eyes to emphasize that $f(n,t) \sim n$ for $n<n_0 $ and $t>t_{0,p}$, that is follows from (\ref{eq6}).